 Salve Regina University's minor in mathematical finance provides the skills required to pursue professional certifications in finance and serves as a quantitative foundation for a career in finance.
 Students pursuing the minor enhance their understanding of the investment side of finance, corporate treasury operations and risk management.

 Explore a Wide Range of Skills and Tools

-The interdisciplinary minor, offered by the Department of Business and Economics and Department of Mathematical Sciences, combines core mathematical coursework with a financial management framework for an in-depth study of theoretical and applied problems arising in corporate finance, portfolio analysis and risk management, as well as personal financial planning.
+The interdisciplinary minor in mathematical finance, offered by the Department of Business and Economics and the Department of Mathematical Sciences, combines core mathematical coursework with a financial management framework for an in-depth study of theoretical and applied problems arising in corporate finance, portfolio analysis and risk management, as well as personal financial planning.
 The program offers students the opportunity to hone their mathematical skills and explore a wide range of analytical tools, theories and financial models that underscore best practices in the financial industry.